erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 An asynchronous communication pattern where messages are stored in a queue until they can be processed by consumers.
-Solves problems like system decoupling, load leveling, and reliable message delivery.
+Addresses system decoupling, load leveling, and reliable message delivery.
 Example: Processing order notifications asynchronously so the main order service doesn't wait for email sending.
-Works by producers sending messages to queues, which store them until consumers are ready to process, ensuring reliable delivery.
+Operates by producers sending messages to queues, which store them until consumers are ready to process, ensuring reliable delivery.

 **Key Characteristics:**
 - **Time Complexity**: Varies